 What’s behind the move to electric vehicles and do you have a choice?

 Car pollution is one of the biggest contributors to global warming and quite simply, you have no choice.
-As part of the UK government’s ‘Road to Zero’ carbon emissions strategy, it has banned the sale of all new petrol, diesel and hybrid cars from 2035, and pledged that by 2030 at least half of all new car sales, and up to 40% of new van sales, will be hybrid or electric.
-They are some very ambitious targets but necessary if the country wants to hit zero carbon emissions by 2050.
+As part of the UK government’s ‘Road to Zero’ carbon emissions strategy, it has banned the sale of all new petrol, diesel and hybrid cars from 2030, pledging that at least half of all new car sales, and up to 40% of new van sales, will be hybrid or electric.
+They are some very ambitious targets but necessary if the country wants to hit zero carbon emissions.

 While this undoubtedly piles pressure on OEMs, which the Society of Motoring Manufacturers and Traders (SMMT) have vocalised, the prospect of the technology becoming not only affordable, but also viable for the varying requirements of fleets across the country, is an exciting one.